Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 I

-What's the bottom line?
+What is the bottom line?
 The answer to this question is very important, because here lies the answer not only to what happened to our civilization, but also to what will happen to us next.

 II

 The real facts are that Mayakovsky's father was born in the Caucasus and knew the Georgian language well, his mother was also born in the Caucasus and also spoke Georgian.
-Both the husband and wife also spoke Armenian.
+Both husband and wife also spoke Armenian.
 Representatives of the Caucasian community in Moscow considered the Mayakovskys to be a Georgian family.
-An admixture of Mayakovsky's eastern blood is also indicated by his appearance, not Russian, but rather Mediterranean, as well as early puberty, characteristic of Caucasians.
+The admixture of Mayakovsky's eastern blood is also indicated by his appearance, not Russian, but rather Mediterranean, as well as early puberty, characteristic of Caucasians.

 Mayakovsky and Stalin close-up.
 Both were desperate fighters.